 Lunch with Friends is a great way to connect with friends and neighbors.
 Lunches are free and everyone is welcome.
-Check the Harpswell Aging at Home Facebook page for the schedule of the dates and locations.
+Check the Harpswell Aging at Home Facebook page or News on this website for the schedule of the dates and locations.

 Seniors Connecting - “My kids live far away and I seldom see them.
 I don’t get out often and I feel isolated and lonely.
 I was hoping for a good fairy to come along and now here you are.
 I am so grateful.”
 Harpswell Resident